 Your basic State Pension isn't affected by a stay in hospital.
 If you receive Pension Credit the amount you get may decrease if you are in hospital for more than four weeks.

-What you need to report a change in circumstances
+What you need to report in change in circumstances

 A change in your circumstances can affect how much you're paid and what benefits you can get.